Chair of Governors

-I have been a Community Governor in the school for 6 years.
+I have been a Governor in the school for over 6 years.
 I am a mother of two children and a property lawyer.
-Within the Board of Governors, I sit on the Premises and Policy Committees and I am the Link Governor to the early year’s provision.
+Within the Board of Governors, I sit on the Curriculum Committee and I am the Link Governor to the early year’s provision.
 As governors, it is our responsibility to consider the general direction of the school and how it should best develop.
 We work with the Head Teacher and are encouraged to question and challenge key decisions in order to ensure our standards live up to the expectation of the school’s community.
 I am proud of the school’s achievements and am committed to ensure the school and its children can reach their full potential

 Teaching Staff Governor

 I have taught Reception at Potten End School since 2013 and currently lead our Early Years Foundation Stage; during my time at Potten End I have been involved in the exciting challenges that have taken us from a First School to a Primary school.